blockchain/My-Wallet-V3-Frontend/README.md

 MyWallet can simulated using a mock, allowing you to login with fake credentials and simulate sending and receiving bitcoins.

+* Login with username `test` and password `test` to see some existing transactions.
+* Create an account with any username and password; they will be stored in a cookie
-* Five seconds after login it will simulate an incoming transaction paying for coffee.
+* Five seconds after login (any account) it will simulate an incoming transaction paying for coffee.
 * If you make a payment request, 10 seconds after you stop editing, it will simulate the payment of 1 BTC.
 * If you entered a lower or higher amount it will show the appropriate warnings.
 * If the simulated payment was insufficient and you leave the modal window open, after 10 seconds it will add the missing funds.